 Click on the name of the Link Policy that you created (may be "default")

 Click Edit policy or create a new policy by clicking the Create button

 Inside Do not rewrite the following URLs, write *e.wordfly.com/*

 Whenever you are encountering a rendering issue, you can use our testing tools to verify if these issues are local or general.
 The issue covered in this article would be considered local, since it doesn’t happen for every Outlook user.
 A general issue is that Outlook PC doesn’t support background images very well.

-Use the Inbox Preview tool to verify how your emails are rendering in over 50 different environments, without any corruption from outside programs.
+Use the Inbox Preview tool to verify how your emails are rendering multiple email environments, without any corruption from outside programs.
 This can help you save time when deciding where to place your efforts: Do I need to resolve a design problem?
 Or, do I need to resolve a security problem?